LegendRhine/WDTP/Source/memo.md

 ### About Compile

-On Windows, it should using VS2015 to open and compile the VS2012-project, which exported by Projucer.
+On Windows, using VS2015 to open and compile the VS2012-project, which exported by Projucer.
-In its settings (Projucer-VS2012), the 'Platform Toolset' should set to 'V110_XP' (for downward compatibility).
+In its settings (Projucer-VS2012), the 'Platform Toolset' should be set to 'V110_XP' (for downward compatibility).